PRIVATE SESSIONS FOR INDIVIDUALS, COUPLES, AND FAMILIES

 Suggested reading: Equine-imity & Stress Reduction and Emotional Self-Regulation in the Company of Horses.

-STAP eligible for Stanford employees
+STAP/EA-eligible for Stanford employees

 See the Equine-mity Page for additional information or contact me, Beverley Kane, MD.